Eikenella corrodens

 Eikenella corrodens is a Gram-negative facultative anaerobic bacillus that can cause severe invasive disease in humans.
 It was first identified by M. Eiken in 1958, who called it Bacteroides corrodens.
 E. corrodens is a rare pericarditis associated pathogen.
 It is a fastidious, slow growing, human commensal bacillus, capable of acting as an opportunistic pathogen and causing abscesses in several anatomical sites, including the liver, lung, spleen, and submandibular region.
 E. corrodens could independently cause serious infection in both immunocompetent and immunocompromised hosts.

 Microbiology

 Eikenella corrodens is a pleomorphic bacillus that sometimes appears coccobacillary and typically creates a depression (or "pit") in the agar on which it is growing.
-Only half produce the pitting of the agar considered characteristic..
-It is slow-growing, facultative, anaerobic and a gram-negative bacillus.
+Only half produce the pitting of the agar considered characteristic.
+It is a slow-growing, facultative anaerobe and a gram-negative bacillus.

 It grows in aerobic and anaerobic conditions, but requires an atmosphere enhanced by 3–10% carbon dioxide.

 The colonies are small and greyish, they produce a greenish discoloration of the underlying agar, and smell faintly of bleach (hypochlorite).

 They are oxidase-positive, catalase-negative, urease-negative, and indole-negative, and reduce nitrate to nitrite.